WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 <a href="/document-your-microservice-with-swagger" target="_blank" rel="noopener noreferrer">In my next post, I will talk about Swagger</a> and how you can use it to easily and quickly document your microservice while providing the opportunity to test requests.

 Note: On October 11, I removed the Solution folder and moved the projects to the root level.
-Over the last months I made the experience that this makes it quite simpler to work with Dockerfiles and have automated builds and deployments.
+Over the last months, I made the experience that this makes it quite simpler to work with Dockerfiles and have automated builds and deployments.

 You can find the code of  the finished demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.